cmdr2/easy-diffusion4/Readme.md

 Compiled using:
 ```
-cmake -DSD_CUBLAS=ON
+cmake -B build -DSD_CUBLAS=ON
-cmake --build . --config Release
+cmake --build build --config Release
 ```

 ## Run

-You can run `sd2.exe`, which will load the model from the hard-coded path in `src/main.cpp`, and generate a test image.
+You can run `build/bin/easy-diffusion`, which will load the model from the hard-coded path in `src/main.cpp`, and generate a test image.

 It doesn't save the image to disk currently, since this is currently just an experiment to see if things work together.